ackertyson/dock-ops/README.md

 ## Custom aliases

-To create a shorthand alias for a frequently-used command, you can do:
+To create a shorthand alias for a frequently used command, you can do:

 `dock -a NAME COMMAND`